Italy: Two dead as train derails near Milan | DW | 06.02.2020

 Italian media have reported that two people died after a train came off the tracks near the northern city of Milan.
-At least 30 more people are believed to be injured.
+27 more people are believed to be injured.

 A high-speed train derailed Thursday morning between the Italian cities of Milan and Bologna.
 Local media reported that two people, including the driver, were killed.
-Around 30 people were injured, but none are in a critical condition.
+27 other people were injured, but none are in a critical condition.

-The Frecciarossa train went off the track near the town of Lodi in the early hours of the morning, Italian rail operator Rete Ferroviaria Italiana said.
+The Frecciarossa train left Milian at 5:10 am local time, and the accident occured at 5:35.
+The engine and at least one carriage went off the track near the town of Lodi in the early hours of the morning, Italian rail operator Rete Ferroviaria Italiana said.
 It had been bound for Salerno, south of Naples.

+The train was described as "not very crowded" by Italian daily Corriere della Sera.

 The crew compartment and at least two other carriages overturned.
 The cause of the accident remains unclear.